modular-magician/terraform-provider-google-beta/website/docs/r/alloydb_cluster.html.markdown

   The automated backup policy for this cluster.
 AutomatedBackupPolicy is disabled by default.
   Structure is [documented below](#nested_automated_backup_policy).

+* `annotations` -
+  (Optional)
+  Annotations to allow client tools to store small amount of arbitrary data.
+This is distinct from labels.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.